Strider fans 8, Braves top Pirates 4-2 for 9th straight win - WHIZ News

+ATLANTA (AP) — A move toward simplicity served Spencer Strider well in his first home start.

+The adjustment could help Strider keep his new-found place in the Atlanta Braves’ rotation.

-ATLANTA (AP) — Spencer Strider outpitched Roansy Contreras in a matchup of hard-throwing rookies, Dansby Swanson had three hits, including a two-run homer, and the Atlanta Braves beat the Pittsburgh Pirates 4-2 on Friday night for their ninth straight win.
+Strider outpitched Roansy Contreras in a matchup of hard-throwing rookies, Dansby Swanson had three hits, including a two-run homer, and the Braves beat the Pittsburgh Pirates 4-2 on Friday night for their ninth straight win.

 The winning streak is the National League’s longest this season.
 Houston and the New York Yankees have had 11-game streaks.